DGMAStudio/Capstone1_Portofolio/README.md

 Skills (list relevant skills or areas of expertise) Awards, certifications, or other achievements (list any relevant awards, certifications, or other accomplishments) Use appropriate HTML tags to format the content of each section, such as h1 for section headings and ul or ol for lists.
 Add a footer element with your name and any copyright information or other disclaimers.
-(Hint: use the MDN docs for things you don't know how to do: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/footer
 Save the index.html file and open it in a web browser to ensure that it displays correctly.
 Add your website to your GitHub to start building your portfolio.